 Ernest Teye Ayumu

 Ernest Teye is a first-year M. Phil student at the Department of Geography and Resource Development, University of Ghana.
-His research interests are urbanisation and urban development, urban disaster risk management and urban sanitation management.
+His research interests are urbanisation and urban development, particularly focusing on urban housing policies and public housing governance.
 Read about his project here.